 While cookies themselves can’t harm your computers or mobile devices, they can be used maliciously.
 Some attacks can hijack cookies, allowing hackers to access your browsing information.
 You have the choice to determine what type of cookies a website stores on your computer.
 Whenever you see the cookie prompt pop up, you can choose to only allow essential cookies.
 This helps you to mitigate the possible risk introduced by cookies.
 In other words, it will help you to protect your personal information.
 You can also clear cookies from your devices.
 We’ll examine how to do this below.

 How to Clear Cookies on Android Devices

 Now that we know that cookies pose a threat to your personal information, let’s look at how to clear them on your Android devices.
-This will vary from browser to browser, but we’ll cover how to remove them on some of the more popular browsers.
+This will vary from browser to browser, but we’ll cover how to clear cookies on Android from some of the more popular browsers.
 Think of this as being similar to emptying your trash.
 It won’t save you a whole heap of space, but things will definitely be less cluttered and your personal information will be better protected.